alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Private static methods

 Just like private static class fields you can also create private static methods.
-The syntax is almost the same as with public methods.
+The advantage of these methods is that you can call them without having to instantiate the class.
+When it comes to private static methods, the syntax is almost the same as for public methods.

 The only difference is that now you have to start with the `static` keyword.
-The rest is the same.
+What follows is the same.
+There is the method name prefixed by the `#` symbol and the function body.

 ```JavaScript
 // Alternative with static method